Fall classes to be mostly online due to equity concerns, logistical issues

 According to guidance sent to faculty by the Registrar on June 30, a copy of which was obtained by The Dartmouth, four course delivery modes are available for the fall for classes with multiple students: remote with synchronous components, remote and entirely asynchronous, remote with optional on-campus components and on-campus subject to limitations.
 Independent study classes with single students will also be available and can be remote or in-person.

 Students on campus hoping to take a mix of classes, however, may find their options limited.
-997 classes are being offered this fall, 99 less than the 1,096 offered last fall, according to the College’s academic timetable.
-Of those, 645 are being offered remotely with synchronous components, 74 are remote with optional on-campus components, 41 are remote and entirely asynchronous, and 23 are on campus.
-An additional 207 are individualized study courses, and seven courses do not have a delivery method listed on the timetable.
+Over 650 class sections are being offered this fall, excluding individualized study courses, according to the College’s academic timetable.
+Of those, 568 are being offered remotely with synchronous components, 45 are remote with optional on-campus components, 30 are remote and entirely asynchronous, and 10 are on campus.
+An additional 149 are individualized study courses.

 The Registrar’s guidance to professors laid out certain limitations for in-person instruction.
 All courses are required to be remote for at least the first two weeks of the term to accommodate the College’s 14-day quarantine requirements.
 Courses with on-campus sections must have “the same core educational elements” in person as remote, and “all required materials must be fully accessible to all students.”
 The course schedule has been modified to allow for additional time between classes for cleaning and the safe entry and exit of buildings.